 The following discussion explains on a macro level the standard that the government uses to grant a patent on an invention or to reject an application for a patent on an invention.
 When things seem to not make sense, the following explanation will hopefully help you to understand your situation when you receive a rejection.
 All this is to say that you should understand how the patent system works, and not just what it can give you, because, with an understanding of how the system works, you will not be confused by some of its seemingly counterintuitive aspects.

 How does the patent system encourage innovation and increase technological understanding?

 A fourth benefit of the patent system does not directly help the inventor but rather society as a whole.
 The theory is that by dangling the promise of a patent in front of inventors, they would be encouraged to invent and to teach others how to make and use the invention so that after time passes and the patent has expired, the public can use the invention.

-This is the root of why the government won’t grant a patent on some things but will grant the patent on others.
+This is the root of why the government won’t grant a patent on some things but will grant a patent on others.
 Let me explain.
 Firstly, you need to understand how the patent system works and why it exists, which is explained below.

 The United States patent system is authorized by Article I, Section 8, Clause 8 of the U.S. Constitution, which grants Congress the power “to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”

 The purpose of the patent system is to encourage innovation by granting inventors a patent for their inventions.
 The inventor is granted a patent for a limited period of time in exchange for teaching others to make and use the invention so that the public can make and use the invention after the expiration of the patent.
 The collective knowledge of the public is increased because inventors are continually adding to the body of knowledge available in the public domain.